San Antonio Business to Business Litigation Attorneys

-Houston has been recognized as a leading center of developing businesses offering unique and innovative deliverables in the energy, medical, food services, and IT sectors.
-As businesses enter into more complex transactions, it is inevitable that some of those transactions will “go south.”
+As San Antonio businesses expand their commercial footprint across Texas in the United States, it is inevitable that disagreements and disputes may arise.
 While the first recourse should be to put the “deal back on track,” many times litigation is necessary to protect our client’s financial commitment and business interest.

-Business to Business Litigation in Houston Requires the Right Counsel
+Business to Business Litigation in San Antonio Requires the Right Counsel

 Business-to-business litigation can take a variety of forms, but one thing remains constant: business litigation requires the right legal counsel, with a team of tested trial attorneys, with state court, federal court, and arbitration experience.
 VLF has that experience.
 Commercial matters require skill, experience, and a commitment to serve the clients interest efficiently.
 A high-stakes “bet the company” lawsuits, where companies survival depends on the outcome of the dispute, requires sound, strategic, and knowledgeable counsel.
 Not only do our attorneys bring a deep knowledge of the substantive law affecting these disputes, but VLF’s business litigators deliver results and clarity.
 In the hot glare of business litigation, both growing and established clients have relied on VLF as their litigation attorneys.

-The Number of Business to Business Cases A Firm Has Taken to Trial in Houston Matters
+The Number of Business to Business Cases a Firm Has Taken to Trial in San Antonio Matters

 In selecting business litigators, it is not a law firm’s advertising that matters.
 It is a very simple yet essential question: “how many times have you taken a case to trial, to a jury verdict in the last eighteen months?”
 If the answer is just once or twice, they are unprepared to handle the aggressive strategic lawsuit that you or your business is about to face.
 Every attorney at VLF is required to be in trial or evidentiary hearing within 18 months of him or her being hired by the firm.
 The simple reason is that if they are not experienced in the most stressful avenue of our business, they cannot effectively represent our clients as business litigators, and they cannot effectively advise our clients of the risks to be weighed in a case that affects our client’s business.
 Quite simply, we are trial lawyers.
 Our record speaks for itself.